markwest1972/smart-security-camera/aws-lambda-functions/java/ses-error-handler/readme.md

 ### Upload to AWS

-Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-error-handler* which uses the Zip file and IAM Role that you have just created.
+Using the [Eclipse AWS Plugin](https://aws.amazon.com/lambda), create a new Lambda Function called *ses-error-handler-java* using the Java source and Pom file.

-Tip: Use the "blank function" blueprint and skip the "configure triggers" prompt.
+Remember to also use the IAM Role that you have just created.